Administration

 This is my eighth year at Island Montessori School.
 I look forward to continuing to build a strong foundation for future education and create a happy and successful environment for all.
 The greatest accomplishment an educator can experience is to watch a little one grow into a confident, intelligent, kind and independent human being full of life, joy and love of learning.

-Being raised in a public school setting throughout grade school, I was beyond excited to start at Island Montessori Charter School so that I could experience a whole different world than what I was used to.
-I graduated from UNCW with a Bachelor's Degree in Business, and as a college graduate fresh out of school, I worked as a marketing coordinator for a local company for almost two years.
-I was in the process of going back to school to get my teaching license when the opportunity to work at IMCS came about.
+As a native of North Carolina, I have always been drawn to the beach.
+I moved to Wilmington in 2006 to attend UNCW, and quickly realized this is where I wanted to plant my roots.
+I graduated with a Bachelor's Degree in Business, and as a college graduate fresh out of school, I worked for a few years as a marketing coordinator for a local company.
+In 2013, I was in the process of going back to school to get my teaching license when the opportunity to work at IMCS came about.
 I jumped at the chance to not only put my degree in use, but to also be surrounded by students all day.
 I can honestly say, I couldn't be happier with my decision!
 I enjoy every minute that I am at the school, and couldn't ask for a better team to work alongside.
-When I am not working, I enjoy relaxing at the beach, traveling, riding bikes, and tapping into my creative side with freelance graphic design and hands-on crafts.
+When I am not working, you can usually find me spending time with my family and friends, relaxing at the beach, or on a shopping adventure with my mom and daughter.

 Judie Strauss, Exceptional Children Coordinator